ro-double-b/RPFantasyDR_S9/open-items.md

 // stretch features

 === > SATURDAY
-[ ] user profiles
+[ ] restrict various characters in username and password [ ] user profiles
 [ ] have profile of who you picked and how they did
 [ ] pick top three when signup